 - The Continuous Habit of Reading Newspaper:

 One thing that you need to understand is that your habit of reading newspapers should not go away till the time you have cleared the interview round.
 It may happen that the interview may ask you a question on a topic that has come up in the newspaper just a day before.
 Thus, reading newspapers is quite different from reading your syllabus books.
-You need to be alert of every news and notifications of each and every day till your interview day.
-Of course, afterwards also you have to stay updated if you get crack through the positions of UPSC.
+You need to be alert of every news and notification of each and every day till your interview day.
+Of course, afterward, also you have to stay updated if you get crack through the positions of UPSC.

 UPSC is one of the toughest exams in India.
-You need to stay updated with the happenings around and also need to complete your syllabus.
+You need to stay updated with the happenings around you and also need to complete your syllabus.
 Thus, along with the books, you also need to thoroughly go through the newspapers.
 Making proper notes from the newspapers similar to your syllabus books not only saves time but also helps you in preparing in the most efficient manner.